dotnet/sdk/src/BuiltInTools/dotnet-watch/README.md

 [ILDelta bytes]
 ```

 The client reads this payload, and calls `AssemblyExtensions.ApplyUpdate`.
+The `ModuleId` in the delta corresponds to `Module.ModuleVersionId` on an Assembly.
+In general, each .NET assembly only have one module so there's a one-to-one relation here.

+An interesting side-effect of adding a startup hook to the launched app is that it makes using `dotnet run` a little trickier.
+The dotnet CLI is also a managed process and inherits the STARTUP_HOOK for the duration the `run` command executes.
+To avoid issues here, under hot reload, dotnet-watch emulates the `run` command rather than shelling out to it.

 * For Blazor WebAssembly apps, dotnet-watch piggybacks on the same WebSocket connection that it established with the browser to send the payload.
 The payload format is similar, but this time it's a JSON blob.